Cryfi Blockchain-Verified Signal Trading Platform Releases Alpha Version, Founder Pass Nfts Launching May 3

-(MENAFN- GlobeNewsWire - Nasdaq) Cryfi is a marketplace and trading platform that offers blockchain-verified trading signals and a leaderboard of top signal providers, along with paid signal channels for subscribers.
-The first version of the app has been released and a Founder Pass NFT collection is launching May 3.

-SINGAPORE, April 11, 2024 (GLOBE NEWSWIRE) -- Cryfi , a blockchain-verified trading signal platform, has released its Alpha version as a Telegram Mini App that goes beyond basic copy-trading to make it easier to not only share but adjust and implement trading signals.
+(MENAFN- ForPressRelease) Singapore, April 12, 2024 -- Cryfi, a blockchain-verified trading signal platform, has released its Alpha version as a Telegram Mini App that goes beyond basic copy-trading to make it easier to not only share but adjust and implement trading signals.
 Cryfi's Founder Pass NFT collection that grants users numerous perks on the platform will also be made available for early Cryfi supporters on May 3rd.
 The full-featured web-app launches later this year with the world's first blockchain-verified trading signals and leaderboard.

 Cryfi addresses these problems and more.